juanmanuelmederos/odoo/doc/reference/javascript_reference.rst

 The Odoo module system, inspired by AMD, works by defining the function *define* on the global odoo object.
 We then define each javascript module by calling that function.
+In Odoo framework, a module is a piece of code that will be executed as soon as possible.
+It has a name and potentially some dependencies.
+When its dependencies are loaded, a module will then be loaded as well.
+The value of the module is then the return value of the function defining the module.

 As an example, it may look like this:

 .. code-block:: javascript